logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

 Next press review and create, then create the cluster.

-Because the kubernetes API service is private the hopsworks cluster must be able to reach it over a private network.
+Because the kubernetes API service is private the Hopsworks cluster must be able to reach it over a private network.
 There are two options to integrate with a private AKS cluster.
-The first option is to put the hopsworks cluster in a pre-defined virtual network with peering setup to the kubernetes network.
-The second option is to create a subnet inside the kubernetes virtual network where the hopsworks cluster will be placed.
+The first option is to put the Hopsworks cluster in a pre-defined virtual network with peering setup to the kubernetes network.
+The second option is to create a subnet inside the kubernetes virtual network where the Hopsworks cluster will be placed.

 #### Step 1 option a Peering setup

-In order to create a peering first a virtual network for the hopsworks cluster must be setup.
+In order to establish virtual peering between the kubernetes cluster and Hopsworks, you need to select or create a virtual network for Hopsworks.
 Go to virtual networks and press add.
-Choose a name for the new virtual network and select the same resource group you are planning to use for your hopsworks cluster.
+Choose a name for the new virtual network and select the same resource group you are planning to use for your Hopsworks cluster.

 Next, go to the IP Addresses tab.
 Create an address space which does not overlap with the address space in the kubernetes network.
 In the previous example, the automatically created kubernetes network used the address space 10.0.0.0/8.
 Hence, the address space 172.18.0.0/16 can safely be used.